 Besides an entertaining read, the comic gives a good reflection of the evolution of Dutch society since the 1970s.
 Food and fashion trends, gadgets, female emancipation... all is explored.
 But Kruis' comic has also had an impact on Dutch pop culture.
 Ever since its first appearance in 'Jan, Jans en de Kinderen' in 1986, "Saint Pancake" ("Sint Pannenkoek") has become an annual tradition every 29 November, especially in the areas of Rotterdam and Groningen.
 A National Committee Saint Pancake was even founded on 17 August 2016, for which Jan Kruis designed a special postcard and stamp.

 'Jan, Jans en de Kinderen' follows the life of the Tromp family: father Jan, mother Jans and the daughters Karlijn and Catootje, who are both modelled after their creator's real-life daughters Leontine and Andrea.
 Baby boy Gertje was added to the family in the 1990s.
-Additional characters are neighbour boy Jeroentje (who manages to make a shit-related rhymme to every sentence), grandfather (modelled after Kruis' real father), his girlfriend Moeps, spoiled rich kid Harold and Jans' cousin Hanna, who is a voluntary single mother.
+Additional characters are neighbour boy Jeroentje (who manages to make a shit-related rhymme to every sentence, and whose looks are based on Jan van der Voo's son), grandfather (modelled after Kruis' real father), his girlfriend Moeps, spoiled rich kid Harold and Jans' cousin Hanna, who is a voluntary single mother.

 Besides his successful comic series, Kruis also worked on a couple of other assignments.
 Together with Van der Voo, he developed the comic 'Moeps Pepernoot' for the early issues of the gossip magazine Story in 1974.
 For Libelle, he also made illustrations for text stories, and painted portraits for Jojanneke Claassen's series 'Dubbelportretten'.
 This included portraits of Dutch celebrities like Simon Carmiggelt, Mies Bouwman, Willem Duys, Albert Mol, Toon Hermans, Major Bosshardt and Princess Christina with Jorge Guillermo.
 He also painted an immense portrait of the royal family, that has been on display in the town hall of Ameland since 1978.

 Since his retirement, Jan Kruis has drawn his Tromp family for two special albums for the Lepra Foundation in 2001 and 2004.
-He has also made an illustrated adaptation of the Multatuli novel 'Woutertje Pieterse', that was published in two large format books in 2007 and 2010.
-In 2010 he and Jan van der Voo were involved in the launch of online comics magazine Kwynk.
-It featured a selection of their old Olidin work as well as his new strip, 'Kwynk en zijn zusje Annabel', that shows a strong resemblance to 'Jan, Jans en de Kinderen'.
+He was on the board of the Dutch Comics Museum in Groningen, which opened its doors in 2004.
+Kruis has also made an illustrated adaptation of the Multatuli novel 'Woutertje Pieterse', that was published in two large format books in 2007 and 2010.
+In 2010 he and Jan van der Voo were involved in the launch of online comics magazine Kwynk, which was initiated by John Croezen.
+Kwynk featured a selection of their old Olidin work as well as his new strip, 'Kwynk en zijn zusje Annabel', that shows a strong resemblance to 'Jan, Jans en de Kinderen'.
 Kruis' daughter Andrea Kruis is also a comic artist and illustrator, known for her creations '15½' in Margriet, and 'Sammie & Muis' in Tina.